ShovalWeinstock/TikTalkWebClient_Ver1/README.md

 username - shoval    password - 12345678Aa

-we run with nodeJS. running by writing 'npm start' in the project's directory
+we run the project with nodeJS. for running the app, please write 'npm start' in the project's directory

 we used React, ReactDOM, jquery for this project.